qeet/foxtailcss/README.md

 # foxtailcss

-Extend you existing framework such as Bootstrap, Bulma etc. with all the utilities from Tailwind CSS.
+Extend your existing framework such as Bootstrap, Bulma etc. with all the utilities from Tailwind CSS.
 All you need to do is include one tiny \~8Kb Javascript file.

 Visit the website for full details & documentation: